Evans Hunter

+Early life and background

+Evans Nii Oma Hunter, an esteemed figure in Ghanaian arts, was born in the Greater Accra region, the capital city of Ghana, and nurtured a passion for the performing arts from a young age.
+Growing up during the 1960s, a period rich in cultural activity in Ghana, he was deeply influenced by the vibrant theatre scene.
+This early immersion in the arts set the stage for his future career, where he would become a leading force in Ghana's theatre and film industry.

 Career

 He was the president of the Ghana Actors Guild (GAG) from 1989 to 1996 and was the founder of artistic director of the Audience Awareness Artistic Organisation.

-In 1983, he was a cast as the character Addey in the King Ampaw directed comedy-drama Kukurantumi.
+In 1983, he was cast as the character Addey in the King Ampaw directed comedy-drama Kukurantumi.
 In 1988, he had a starring role as Rashid in the John Akomfrah directed drama Testament.
 Other prominent roles include that of Francis Essien in the 1989 Kwaw Ansah directed drama Heritage Africa, and as Kokuroko in the 2006 King Ampaw directed comedy No Time to Die, as well as a role in Kwaw Ansah's play titled A Mother's Tears.

+Contributions and legacy

+Hunter’s impact extended beyond his performances; he was also a mentor and leader in the arts community.
+As the president of the Ghana Actors Guild from 1989 to 1996, he played a key role in advancing the interests of Ghanaian actors and promoting the creative arts.
+Additionally, he founded the Audience Awareness Artistic Organisation, which was instrumental in producing culturally significant plays.
+Known for his belief in self-reliance, Hunter often funded his projects independently, embodying the ethos that "heaven helps those who help themselves."
+His death in 2013 was a significant loss, but his legacy lives on, continuing to influence and inspire the Ghanaian arts community.